ColiverSEC/Enterprise-IAM-Lab/activedirectory/user-and-group-management.md

 ---

 ## 🔐 Delegate Group Management (Optional)
+> 📝 Delegation is covered more in next section [Delegation and Access Control](delegation-and-access-control.md)

 - Right-click the OU or group → **Delegate Control**
 - Select user or group (e.g., HRAdmin)